 Most get caught up in the cycle of living paycheck to paycheck because of not paying attention to where our money is going… and then it’s gone!
 Sometimes you may even take on more debt (like credit cards) just to manage the monthly expenses.

-To stop the cycle of paycheck to paycheck and figure out where your money is going, your best bet is to track expenses.
+To stop the cycle of paycheck to paycheck living and eliminate your credit card debt, you need to figure out where your money is going.
+Your best bet is to track expenses.

 For one month, make a list of where you spend your money and how much you spend.
 This can be as simple as just keeping a list on a piece of paper.
 You could also put all of the bills and receipts in one place until the end of the month and then make your list.